More trouble for corrupt Nigerians as Buhari signs extradition agreement with UAE — Nigeria Today

 More trouble for corrupt Nigerians as Buhari signs extradition agreement with UAE

-President Muhammadu Buhari on Thursday signed a deal with the United Arab Emirates, UAE, to extradite Nigerians who abscond to the middle-eastern country after committing crimes in the country.
-The UAE, especially Dubai, one of its major regions, is one of the major destinations of wealthy Nigerians including those who have been accused of various …
+The UAE, especially Dubai, is one of the major destinations of wealthy Nigerians.

-The post More trouble for corrupt Nigerians as Buhari signs extradition agreement with UAE appeared first on INFORMATION NIGERIA.
+The post More trouble for corrupt Nigerians as Buhari signs extradition agreement with UAE appeared first on Premium Times Nigeria.

 Do you something awesome to share with the world?
 Click here to share